Back to work

 Brute-force protection and bot defence

-Three failed passcode attempts lock a record for an hour.
+Brute-force resistance is structural rather than tracked.
+An attacker would need both the URL and the passcode, and the URL is one-shot: a single fetch starts a 60-second grace window after which the record is purged regardless of whether anyone managed to decrypt it.
+That leaves an attacker with at most a minute of offline attempts against a ciphertext they can't re-acquire.
 The decrypt and encrypt routes are individually rate-limited (5 and 10 requests per minute respectively) to slow scraping.
 Forms run behind Google reCAPTCHA, and a cron job sweeps expired records on a schedule.
 None of these are exotic, but together they close the obvious back doors around the cryptography rather than relying on the encryption to do all the work.

 Accounts are optional